CodingNomads/articles/python-flask-async/2021-09-25-speed-up-api-with-asyncio.md

 The asynchronous request took about 3x longer than the synchronous request!
 The difference between 7 miliseconds and 21 miliseconds is not noticeable to the human eyes.
-Still, this is a good demonstration that there can be overhead to using `asyncio`, so it is not faster in *all* situations.
+Still, this is a good demonstration that there can be overhead to using Python `asyncio`, so it is not faster in *all* situations.

 <h2 id="two-endpoints-one-fast-one-slow">Two Endpoints, One Fast, One Slow</h2>